mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 ![](imgs/deepar1.png)

 The following figure is the result of resampling the prediction results from 10 minutes to 2 hours.
 Depending on the business case, the forecasting unit may be different from the one used in the training.
 If you resample them with larger units of time, the prediction results will be smoother.
-This kind of manipulation can be used to prevent too frequent noise alarms when setting the upper/lower monitoring limit with the prediction range of time series.
+This kind of manipulation can be used to prevent too much frequent noise alarms when setting the upper/lower monitoring limit with the prediction range of time series.

 ![](imgs/deepar2.png)

 ### Conclusion

-In this blog post, we introduced two examples of how to use SageMaker built-in algorithms to detect anomalous points in timeseries.
+In this blog post, we introduced two examples of how to use SageMaker built-in algorithms to detect anomalous points in time series.
 When we use built-in algorithms provided by SageMaker, we can develop the model with simple steps and deploy them to real application much more easier.

-This is the final post of the series of timeseries analytics.
-We have covered 4 major scenarios to handle timeseres.
-We hope our posts help you get more insights to tackle various timeseries problems.
+This is the final post of the series of time series analytics.
+We have covered 4 major scenarios to handle time series.
+We hope our posts help you get more insights to tackle various time series problems.
 You can find other posts below:

 - Introduction to time series forecasting with SageMaker and Python by Eric Greene
 - Benchmarking popular time series forecasting algorithms on electricity demand forecast by Yin Song